Board of elections decides a wait and see approach on North Fork precinct

 The current voting location for North Fork voters is Edgar Eller’s garage, located at 271 South Road.

-While some of the majority of the board members were on board with that idea of finding judges, Matt Walpol (Democrat) didn’t agree.
+While some of the majority of the board members were on board with the idea of finding judges, Matt Walpol (Democrat) didn’t agree.

-“This is not the first public meeting we’ve had on North Fork or the first public comment we’ve had,” Walpol told the board.
+“This is not the first public meeting we’ve had on North Fork nor the first public comment we’ve had,” Walpol told the board.

 Walpol said that in previous years the board had sent out fliers and advertised for election judges for North Fork and had people agree to be a judge.
 However, the same problem arises each year, and the board has difficulty finding a judge from the precinct.